khnx/Face-Recognition-App/README.md

 ## About

-This project was made as an assignment for Matlab inteoductory course, therefore it will not longer be supported.
+This project was made as an assignment for Matlab introductory course, therefore it will not longer be supported.
 The whole project was made on and for Windows, but may work well on other systems too.

 ## Example